Updated: Sep 8, 2022

 Although we cannot begin to understand or answer the thousands of why’s of this heartbreaking situation, we know that God is in control.
 As much as we needed Frantzky here, God must have needed him even more.

 It doesn’t make sense.
-In our humanness, we won’t ever understand until we get to Heaven ourselves.
+In our humanness, we won’t ever understand.
 However, we CAN and DO have hope in the fact that Frantzky is in Heaven running, dancing, praising, and worshipping Jesus in perfect peace, free from any suffering or pain of this world.

 As much as our hearts break because Frantzky is no longer here with us, we have peace and hope knowing where he is.
 The only desire stronger than our heartbroken longing for him to be with us is Frantzky’s desire for us to be with him.